friction2d/friction2d.github.io/documentation/faq.md

 No, while Lottie has its great advantages, **Friction** uses SVG animations with [**SMIL**](https://www.w3.org/TR/REC-smil/) *(Synchronized Multimedia Integration Language)* supported by the W3 Consortium.

-Current we have no plans to support Lottie, we only support/promote web standards.
+Currently we have no plans to support Lottie, we only support/promote web standards.

 ### Is Friction a fork of enve?